frankheat/offsecnotes/Android/Analysis and reversing/debug application code.md

 Let's have a look at three different scenario:

-1. As an attacker you want to analyze and modify the app behavior.
-In this case the way I prefer is by frida because it is much simpler and works in the most cases.
-But sometimes an app can has a detection of frida.
-Of course you can hook the method(s) that make(s) frida detection to bypass it, but it's often not so simple.
-Moreover, debugging allow you to access to a local variable inside a method while frida doesn't allow you to do.
+1. As an attacker, you want to analyze and modify the app's behavior.
+In this case, I prefer Frida because it is much simpler and works most of the time.
+However, sometimes an app can detect Frida.
+Of course, you can hook the method(s) that trigger the Frida detection to bypass it, but that's often not simple.
+Moreover, debugging allows you to access local variables inside a method, which Frida does not allow.

 2. A user has a debuggable application installed on own device.
 If the application is debuggable you can:
-    - Analyze and modify the legitimate behavior
+    - Analyze and modify the legitimate behavior.
-    - Extract, without root privileges, all files inside the app internal storage
+    - Extract, without root privileges, all files inside the app internal storage.

    > **Note**: This scenario is often impossible because no release application on the Play Store can have `android:debuggable="true"` \[[↗](https://developer.android.com/studio/publish/preparing.html#turn-off-debugging)] \[[↗](https://stackoverflow.com/questions/53030583/uploaded-a-debuggable-apk-to-google-play)].
 It means that the user has installed the app from a third-party store.